What Are PFAS?

 Early products including PFAS chemicals included nonstick pans and waterproof textile coatings.
 Manufacturers also developed a PFAS chemical foam for fighting fire.
 The PFAS chemical foam (aqueous film-forming form, or “AFFF”) spread easily and quickly, allowing firefighters to extinguish fires quickly.
 AFFF foam is extremely effective against petroleum fires or fires involving other flammable liquids.
 AFFF foam was installed on military and civilian ships, and later on airplanes and in airports.

-Today, PFAS chemicals appear in makeup, water-resistant outdoor clothing, and even microwave-popcorn bags.
+Today, PFAS appear in makeup, water-resistant outdoor clothing, and even microwave-popcorn bags.
 Grouped by their properties, PFAS chemicals include a broad group of chemicals with many different uses.
 In popular usage, though, people often refer to PFAS chemicals en masse.
 This confusion leads to simplification of the health concerns involved with PFAS.
 Studies link adverse health risks to only two classes of PFAS–perfluorooctanoic acid (“PFOA”) and perfluorooctanesulfonic acid (“PFOS”).
 Scientists linked both PFOA and PFOS to adverse health effects in laboratory animals.

 PFAS Chemicals: PFOA and PFOS